Sensemaking in a Sandbox

 Autistic Pattern Recognition

-Focus on structure, repetition, and subtle tone shifts—useful for noticing conversational mechanisms dismissed as noise.
+Attunement to structure, repetition, and subtle tone shifts—useful for noticing conversational mechanisms that might be dismissed as noise.

 Research Objectives